waylovely-project/bevy-rpg/README.md

 </div>

+`bevy-rpg` is a plugin crate that adds dialog functionalities to Bevy, akin to those of JRPG games!

 # ✨ Features
 - Create beautiful visual novels and RPG titles using the Bevy game engine we know and love!
-- `bevy-rpg` is made to be simple to the user (though complex inside) with not too many features.
+- `bevy_rpg` is made to be simple to the user (though complex inside) with not too many features.
 - Write code without too many boilerplate!
 The following code is very pretty right?
 ```rs
    Dialog::start(